imGolun/homey_slc_smartone_v3/README.txt

-App for supporting SLC SmartOne Zigbee products in Athom Homey.
+App for supporting SLC SmartOne Zigbee products in Homey.

 SLC has an extensive range of products for controlling lights.